Falls prevention

 Falls can happen in your home or when you are out and about.
 As we age we can become more vulnerable and at risk of falling.
 Falls can lead to a loss of confidence and reduced independence, as well as long-term injuries and sometimes admission to hospital.

 Most falls happen at home, in a place you are familiar with.
-It is important remove hazards and seek help when you need it, to enable you to maintain an active lifestyle.
+It is important to remove hazards and seek help when you need it, and to stay as active as possible.

 You can find more information on falls prevention and advice on exercises you can do to stay active from the following organisations: